Finger Test Probes & Accessibility Testing Probes

 - Banana jack in the handle for continuity checking

-The FNP-01 Fingernail Probe is intended to check the security of parts that snap together in appliance-related safety testing.
+The FNP-01 Fingernail Probe checks the security of parts that snap together in appliance-related safety testing.
 It uses a spring-loaded handle arrangement that can be calibrated to the required force.

 Product Details